aws-samples/sagemaker-workshop/content/security/detective/detective_lab.md

 weight = 41
 +++

 In this lab you will test a remediating detective control that was deployed by the cloud platform engineering team in Lab 1.
 The control is designed to detect the creation of Amazon SageMaker training jobs outside of the secure data science VPC and terminate them.
-To do this, you will go through the Jupyter notebook kernel *stockmarket_predictor_v5* and execute the cells up to and including the creation of a training job.
+To do this, you will go through the Jupyter notebook kernel *01_SageMaker-Demo-ModelMonitor* and execute the cells up to and including the creation of a training job.
 You'll notice, as the training job is provisioned and begins to execute, that it is terminated by the corrective aspect of the control in the environment.

 ---

 ## Start a training job

-As the data scientist, read through and execute the cells in the Jupyter Notebook kernel named `stockmarket_predictor_v5.ipynb`.
+As the data scientist, read through and execute the cells in the Jupyter Notebook kernel named `01_SageMaker-DataScientist-Workflow.ipynb`.
 These various cells will:

  - set variables to reference the *data* and *model* Amazon S3 buckets that the data science administrator created for your team
  - copy training data to your local Jupyter notebook
+ - preprocess the data locally and using SageMaker Processing and
  - push processed training data to your *data* S3 bucket
- - create a TensorFlow script to train a model
+ - deploy your training container to ECR
  - configure a training job to be executed by you

-{{% notice note %}}
-Be sure and place the names of your *data* and *model* buckets into the `TEAM_DATA_BUCKET` and `TEAM_MODEL_BUCKET` variables in the cell titled **Pre-requisites**.
-If you don't know the name of your Amazon S3 buckets, created earlier by the Data Science Administrator, they should follow a pattern of `sagemakerworkshop-data-<YOUR-TEAM-NAME>` and `sagemakerworkshop-model-<YOUR-TEAM-NAME>`.
-To confirm your bucket names visit the [S3 console](https://console.aws.amazon.com/s3/home) and find your *data* and *model* buckets.
-{{% /notice %}}
+ - Use SageMaker Experiments to track metadata of your training jobs
+ - Use shap library to explain feature importances from your trained model

 When you reach the cell titled **Train without a VPC configured**, execute the cell and take note of the output.
 After a few minutes you should notice that the training job was terminated.
 The output should resemble the below which indicates that the training job did not complete its bootstrap.

 {{% expand "Step-by-step instructions" %}}
-1. Begin at the JupyterLabs interface of your notebook instance and execute the first 2 cells of the notebook kernel.
+1. Begin at the JupyterLabs interface of your notebook instance and execute the first cells of the notebook kernel
-1. When you reach the cell titled **Pre-requisites** you will see two variables defined in the python code: `TEAM_DATA_BUCKET` and `TEAM_MODEL_BUCKET`.
-These variables refer to the Amazon S3 buckets created earlier when the data scientist administrator provisioned team resources.
-You can reference back to the CloudFormation template to find the name of the resource buckets if you don't remember them.
-They should follow a format such as `sagemakerworkshop-data-<YOUR-TEAM-NAME>` and `sagemakerworkshop-model-<YOUR-TEAM-NAME>`.
 1. After you have set the values for these two variables execute the cells up to and including the cell titled **Train without a VPC configured**.
 1. Watch the output of the training as it executes, and notice the job does not complete its bootstrap.
 {{% /expand %}}